-Every First Friday of the month, the school will have 1:00 p.m. dismissal for faculty and staff meetings.
-Every third Wednesday of the month, the school will have 1:00 p.m. dismissal for Staff Professional Learning Community (PLC) and Professional Development.
+Every First Friday of the month, the school will have 12:00 p.m. dismissal for faculty and staff meetings and for Staff Professional Learning Community (PLC) and Professional Development.
+Snacks are available during early dismissal days but no lunch will be provided.